Architect Janel LeGard Relishes Designing Buildings, Building Careers

 Ashantae Green serves as an elected Supervisor of the Duval Soil & Water Conservation District and owns two businesses in the green-design realm.
 She was motivated by meeting LeGard during her high school years.

 “Janel was the first female architect I ever met who looked like me,” Green said.
 “It was amazing that she took the time to visit an inner-city school and cared about what my dreams were.
-That has always left a lasting impression on me and also inspired me to be an ACE mentor, where I serve as a board member now.”
+That has always left a lasting impression on me and inspired me to be an ACE mentor, where I serve as a board member now.”

 “These new employees were being introduced, and I saw Mercelin and immediately said, ‘I know you,’” LeGard recalled.
-“And then the first project he works on he is working with me at the VPX facility in Arizona.
+“And then the first project he works on, he is working with me at the VPX facility in Arizona.
 That was so much fun.”

 Skirbst took the connection with Etienne, a Project Manager at Haskell, to another level.

 “That’s like a fairy tale,” he said.
-“Working with someone in the ACE program and then they come back to work with you?
-That’s such a neat feeling for Janel but also for all of us.”
+“Working with someone in the ACE program, and then they come back to work with you?
+That’s such a neat feeling for Janel, but also for all of us.”

 Haskell is hiring!
 Explore the many options available to join a growing company committed to offering the BEST job of your life.

-Haskell delivers $2± billion annually in Architecture, Engineering, Construction (AEC) and Consulting solutions to assure certainty of outcome for complex capital projects worldwide.
-Haskell is a global, fully integrated, single-source design-build and EPC firm with over 2,200 highly specialized, in-house design, construction and administrative professionals across industrial and commercial markets.
-With 20+ office locations around the globe, Haskell is a trusted partner for global and emerging clients.
+Haskell delivers over $3 billion annually in Architecture, Engineering, Construction (AEC) and Consulting solutions to assure certainty of outcome for complex capital projects worldwide.
+Haskell is a global, fully integrated, single-source design-build and EPC firm with 3,000 highly specialized, in-house design, construction and administrative professionals across industrial and commercial markets.
+With 25+ office locations around the globe, Haskell is a trusted partner to global and emerging clients.

 Related News & Insights